PlanktoScope/PlanktoScope/docs/expert_setup.md

 #### Bonus Configuration: Automatic time update from GPSD

-The Adafruit GPS HAT allows your PlanktoScop to automatically sets its time to the GPS received one.
+The Adafruit GPS HAT allows your PlanktoScope to automatically sets its time to the GPS received one.
 Moreover, since the PPS (Pulse Per Second) output is activated, you can even set your PlanktoScope to act as a stratum 1 timeserver.

 We are first going to make sure that your PlanktoScope receives proper PPS signal.
 We need to add the following line at the end of `/boot/config.txt`:
 ```